johnbender/jqm-rails/doc/post.md

 </ul>
 ```

+This at least reduces the burden on the view itself leaving a large chunk of the work in keeping the pages consistent to the layout.
 As the complexity of your Rails application grows it's likely that the views will need to make more detailed alteration to their parent layouts that don't make sense as `content_for` yields.
 One approach is to create a jQuery Mobile page partial and use a render block (`app/views/shared/_page.html.erb`):

 ```html
 <div data-role="page">